 This proof requires considerable evidence gathering and could include:

 - cencus records

 - internet database entries

 Kinship for Paternal and Maternal Relatives

 Kinship proceedings can be unpredictable.
 It also could set maternal and paternal relatives against each other in a battle of the estate.
-This kinship article should serve as a cautionary tale for people with assets to have a last will and testament.
-Additionally, if you are a relative of the deceased who died intestate, do not go into this alone.
+This kinship article should serve as a cautionary tale for people with assets -you should make a will.
+Additionally, if you are a relative of the deceased who died intestate, do not go into this alone, hire a lawyer.

-If you want to know how to establish proof of kinship in New York, a competent New York attorney can help you not only lay out the proper foundation as a beneficiary in a kinship proceeding, but also to advise you if you are wasting your time and money in such pursuit.
+If you want to know how to establish proof of kinship in New York, a competent New York attorney can help you lay the proper foundation as a beneficiary in a kinship proceeding.

 New York kinship laws are complicated, and experience in the Surrogate’s Court practice is paramount when dealing with those issues.
 Contact attorney Albert Goodwin, Esq., who has more than a decade of experience in kinship and cousin cases.
-He can be reached at (212) 233-1233.
+You can reach him at (212) 233-1233.